-In June 2005, we entered into a development agreement, which we refer to as the France development agreement, with Total Energie Development S.A., an affiliate of Total, and Iberdrola Energias Renovables II, S.A., an affiliate of Iberdrola, to study and assess the feasibility of a 2 to 5MW wave power station off the coast of France.
-Pursuant to the France development agreement, the parties have agreed to extend the current phase until June 2008.
+In June 2005, we entered into a development agreement, which we refer to as the France development agreement, with Total Energie Development S.A.
+(Total Energie), an affiliate of Total, and Iberdrola Energias, to study and assess the feasibility of a 2 to 5MW wave power station off the coast of France.
+Pursuant to the France development agreement, the parties have agreed to extend the current phase until December 2008.
 Expenses are shared among the parties based on agreed upon percentages, which also reflect the parties' anticipated ownership interest in the wave power station.
 Iberdrola Energias has a majority interest, while Total Energie and we have minority interests, with our interest being 10%.